Ridzz23/cse15l-lab-reports/LabReport5.md

 # Part 1 - Debugging Scenario

-**Student :**
+**Luke Skywalker (The Jedi Student) :**
+Hello Master Yoda,
-Hello, I have been trying to reverse my array in place however some of the junit tests are failing.
+I have been trying to reverse my array in place however some of the junit tests are failing.
+This is my method reverseInPlace() which currently contains a bug :
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {